Get a FREE Quote (No Obligation)

 Benzoin is a balsamic resin that exudes from the bark of several species of trees in the genus Styrax, native to Southeastern Asia and the East Indies.
 The balsam is harvested by making incisions in the bark and is produced in two main varieties, Siam and Sumatra.
 Benzoin Sumatra is extracted from Styrax benzoin and Styrax paralleoneurus, which are native to the island of Sumatra.
 Benzoin Siam is obtained from Styrax tonkinensis, which grows in Thailand, Cambodia, Laos and Vietnam.
 Extracts can also be obtained from the balsamic resins.

 Benzoin resin is sold in the form of small lumps (known as almond tears) or blocks, while tincture of Benzoin is sold in the form of a solution.
 Benzoin Siam and Benzoin Sumatra both contain Benzoic acid, but Sumatra also contains Cinnamic acid.
 Benzoin Siam is often sold in the form of hard, brittle yellowish-brown tears with a milky white centre, while Benzoin Sumatra is supplied in grayish-brown or reddish lumps or blocks composed of tears stuck together.
-Benzoin Siam is mainly used in the fragrance and flavour industries due to its vanilla-like aroma, while Benzoin Sumatra is often used for skin care in the Cosmetic industry and for film forming and taste masking in the Pharmaceutical industry.
+Benzoin Siam is mainly used in the fragrance and flavour industries due to its vanilla-like aroma, while Benzoin Sumatra is often used for skin care in the Personal Care industry and for film forming and taste masking in the Pharmaceutical industry.
 However, both can be used in perfumery and skin care.